mickfenneck/getcleandata/CodeBook.md

-#Getting and Cleaning Data - Johns Hopkins
+#Getting and Cleaning Data

-##Final Project
+##Johns Hopkins University - Final Project

 This file contains the description of how this script works.

 The script is divided in different "logical" parts: